 A list of all citations or notices of violation relating to occupational health and safety and environmental protection, including notices of noncompliance, notices of responsibility, notices of intent to assess an administrative penalty, orders, consent orders and court judgments, received by the Responsible Persons of the applicant in the five years prior to the date of application, and the issuing agency or department and final disposition of such citation or notice.

-A list of the names and addresses of all persons designated as Asbestos Laboratory Supervisors of the Asbestos Analytical Service pursuant to 454 CMR 28.06(4)(a) and (b).
+A list of the names and addresses of all persons designated as Asbestos Analytical Service Supervisors of the Asbestos Analytical Service pursuant to 454 CMR 28.06(4)(a) and (b).

 A listing of all Responsible Persons and employees of the applicant who will be performing asbestos analysis.

-Legible copies of certificates of training or other training records for all persons listed at 454 CMR 28.06(2)(a)8, indicating that each such person has fulfilled the applicable asbestos analytical training required by 454 CMR 28.06(4)(d).
+Legible copies of certificates of training or other training records for all persons listed at 454 CMR 28.06(3)(a)(8), indicating that each such person has fulfilled the applicable asbestos analytical training required by 454 CMR 28.06(5)(d).

 A copy of the laboratory standard operating procedures manual for asbestos analysis performed by the applicant, which shall minimally include: